 Note: I don’t want this to go viral for fame or fortune.
 I want this to go viral so NUK experiences public pressure from their customer base – pressure that gets them to stop using Lead paint on their baby bottles!

 - FACT: It is NOT “False News”.

 - FACT: I have a vagina.
-The fact that I have a vagina and work in my home and have disabled children does not negate the fact that this is actually SCIENCE (just in case you believed some of the “Fake News” about my work [specifically the really-fake-news 2016 Snopes article about Vintage Pyrex in which they disparaged my work because the “journalist” who wrote the article had no understanding of the SCIENCE behind the work I do.]
-You can read more about that here & watch a video too!)
+The fact that I have a vagina and work in my home and have disabled children does not negate the fact that this is actually SCIENCE (just in case you believed some of the “Fake News” about my work (specifically the really-fake-news 2016 Snopes article about Vintage Pyrex in which they disparaged my work because the “journalist” who wrote the article had no understanding of the SCIENCE behind the work I do).
+(You can read more about that here and watch a video too!)

 Side note: you cannot test these bottles yourself with a home test kit.
 Home test kits do not work on most consumer goods.
 Please click this link to learn more about the testing methodology I use in my work.
 Thank you.